evgenyb/iac-meetup/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-03/readme.md

 ## Task #3 - create new private Virtual Network

-Create ARM template for private Virtual Network called `iac-dev-vnet` with 2 subnets and the following specifications:
+Add new resource defining private Virtual Network called `iac-dev-vnet` with 2 subnets and the following specifications:

 ```txt
 VNet name: iac-dev-vnet